Government Funding

 Child Care Subsidy withholding is designed to help families avoid or minimise debts at reconciliation, which could occur due to changes in circumstances throughout the year (for example, changes to family incomes or activities).

 Withholding is important as it helps protect families from possible debts.
 If a family underestimates their family income, they may end up with an overpayment which they will need to pay back to the Government.
-The amount withheld will be used to reduce the debt with Government.
+The amount withheld will be used to reduce the debt to the Government.

-If a family overestimates their family income and didn’t get enough subsidy, any outstanding amount will be paid directly to the family by Government, this includes the money withheld.
+If a family overestimates their family income and doesn’t get enough subsidy, any outstanding amount will be paid directly to the family by the Government, this includes the money withheld.

 The Additional Child Care Subsidy has four elements: